Jim2014/mum_bigdata/README.md

   * Include inner class Mapper
   * Include inner class Reducer
   * Other inner class needed
-  * Each java class file include a Main method, you can run the Main method and see the rusult.
+  * Each java class file include a Main method, you can run the Main method and see the result.

 ## Java class files
 1. CrystalBallPair.java